 The unconverted Jew cannot see the real meaning of the prophecy of this Book.
 Unless God opens his eyes, he cannot understand it.
 From the perspective of Rabbis today, this is only a prophecy of events that occurred in 8th Century BC.
-This book was written at the same time as Isaiah, which the other great Messianic prophecy.
+This book was written at the same time as Isaiah, which is the greatest Messianic prophecy.
 We can see that both books were written in the time of Uzziah, Jotham, Ahaz, and Hezekiah as mentioned in Isaiah 1:1, and Hosea 1:1.

 Hosea – the meaning of Hosea is salvation, an appropriate name for the prophet of the New Covenant.
 “Ye Hosea,” is Jesus in Greek, and means “God saves.”